These FAQs help to answer some questions you may have about our Graduate Program.

 Will I be required to obtain a National Police Clearance?

 Yes, if you are successful a National Police Clearance will need to be provided to the Graduate Coordinator prior to commencement.
 Previous criminal conviction or pending charges will not necessarily preclude employment.
+You may also be required to undertake a Departmental Record Check.

 When do you make offers to the successful applicants?